Greevee/DashBoard/README.md

 ##Credits

+Special thanks to:
+- Nikola  Sivkov
+- Bayne
+- Wulf
+- Sebbi
+- Denyo
+- UmCaP Crew
-Special thanks to Wulf, Sebbi, Bayne and Denyo for helping me getting shit done!!!
+for helping me getting shit done!!!
 (and Logitech for this awesome Keyboard, that inspired me!)